Last verified: 17 days ago

 Red Flags to Watch For

-- Heavy metal contamination (lead, cadmium) has been detected in some bone broth products — look for third-party tested brands
+- Heavy metals (lead, cadmium) have been detected in some bone broth products — look for third-party tested brands

 Products Containing Bone Broth Protein